gvwilson/sdxjs/en/src/systems-programming/index.md

 to create two variables at once by unpacking the elements of an array
 ([%f systems-programming-destructuring-assignment %]).
-It only works if the array contains the enough elements, i.e., if both a source and destination are given on the command line;
+It only works if the array contains enough elements, i.e., if both a source and destination are given on the command line;
 we'll add a check for that in the exercises.